Mexico, Mexico City

 Dr. Thomas Cieslik, Senior Policy Advisor for Enterprise Development and Sustainable Economy at the German Federal Ministry for Economic Cooperation and Development (BMZ), who closed the conference, called on participants to be ambassadors of integrity in their respective organisations.

-Other high-level speakers who took part in the conference included Juan Ignacio Díaz, CEO, Siemens México; Irma Sandoval-Ballesteros, Mexican Secretary of the Civil Service; Juan Carlos Alverde, CEO, Toks; Oliver Knörich, Head of Economic & Global Affairs, Embassy of the Federal Republic of Germany in Mexico and Wagner Rosário, Minister, Ministry for Transparency and Comptroller General of the Union (CGU), Brazil, who all gave their opinions on how to create impact in the implementation of business integrity measures.
+Other high-level speakers who took part in the conference included Juan Ignacio Díaz, CEO, Siemens México; Irma Sandoval-Ballesteros, Mexican Secretary of the Civil Service; Juan Carlos Alverde, CEO, Toks; Peter Tempel, Ambassador of the Federal Republic of Germany to Mexico and Wagner Rosário, Minister, Ministry for Transparency and Comptroller General of the Union (CGU), Brazil, who all gave their opinions on how to create impact in the implementation of business integrity measures.

 Other activities undertaken at the conference included an exhibition on an award for trainers, and a marketplace for corruption prevention tools from the Alliance for Integrity’s networks around the globe.